 Dr. Giuseppe Grande is medical doctor, endocrinologist.
 Ph.D. in "Sciences of nutrition, metabolism, aging and gender diseases".
 2nd level master in "Sciences of reproduction".
 Post-graduate training in bioethics, andrology and reproduction.
 He is author of 25 scientific papers published in indexed, peer-reviewed journals.
 Medical doctor at the Infertility Clinic of the "International Scientific Institute "Paul VI" of Rome.
 Secretary General of Italian Movimento per la Vita (MPV)

-The purpose of this course is to help nurses grasp the importance of issues related to complete, accurate, and timely documentation as a primary consideration in the provision of quality care in the Pregnancy Resource Medical Center.
-It is not intended to be a comprehensive list addressing all possible issues related to documentation.
+The purpose of this workshop is to enable nurses to review the importance of issues related to complete, accurate, and timely documentation as a primary consideration in the provision of quality care in the Pregnancy Resource Medical Center and as a critical component excellent nursing practice.
 Provider approved by the California Board of Registered Nursing, Provider Number CEP 16061 for 1 contact hour.

 No woman in your community should be kept in the dark about options to rescue her baby.
 This workshop will provide the tools and information needed become a part of the Abortion Pill Rescue Network, assisting women who have started chemical abortion and are experiencing regret.
 Pregnancy help clinics throughout the world have a unique opportunity to expand medical services and assist women in a second chance to choose life with Abortion Pill Rescue.
 Provider approved by the California Board of Registered Nursing, Provider Number CEP 16061 for 1 contact hour.